 ASAP’s network is formed by a vibrant and ever-growing community of researchers from all over the world who share our commitment to accelerating Parkinson’s discovery through collaboration.

 Our network spotlight series celebrates individuals and labs that have been recognized for their contributions to ASAP.
-In 2022, many of our Network Spotlight nominees are Young Investigators.
-We are honored to work with a network formed by researchers at all career stages who believe in our mission just as much as we do, dedicated to accelerating the pace of discovery for Parkinson’s disease through collaboration, research-enabling resources, and data sharing.
+We are honored to work with a network formed by researchers at all career stages who believe in our mission just as much as we do, dedicated to accelerating the pace of discovery for Parkinson’s disease (PD) through collaboration, research-enabling resources, and data sharing.

-Our spotlight series highlights members of the CRN who have been nominated by their peers for their outstanding contributions to ASAP’s mission.
+Our spotlight series highlights members of the Collaborative Research Network (CRN) who have been nominated by their peers for their outstanding contributions to ASAP’s mission.

 CRN Young Investigator | Team Alessi